mcellteam/mcell/libmcell/documentation/generated/classes.rst

 Attributes:
 ***********
+* | **type**: ReactionType
+  | Specifies whether the reaction is unimolecular or bimolecular and
+  | also provides information in reactant types.

 * | **reactant_ids**: List[int]
   | IDs of the reacting molecules, contains 1 ID for a unimolecular reaction, 2 IDs for a bimolecular reaction.
   | For a bimolecular reaction, the first ID is always the molecule that was diffused and the second one